awesomemotive/wp-simple-pay-lite/stripe-checkout/README.txt

 * Updated to most recent Stripe library.
 * Added a couple of action and filter hooks.
 * Fixed bug where other instances of Stripe class were causing errors.
+* Removed a default string being added to customer description in Stripe dashboard.

 = 1.0.1 =